A homological approach to pseudoisotopy theory. I: Surgery theory and spaces of block diffeomorphisms

 \begin{thm} Let $d\ge6$ and $W$ be a $d$-dimensional triad satisfying the $\pi$-$\pi$-condition.
-For a stable tangential structure $\Xi$ and a $\Xi$-structure $\ell$ on $\tau_W^s$, the homotopy fibre of the map is nilpotent and $p$-locally $(2p-4-k)$-connected for primes $p$, where $k$ is the relative handle dimension of the inclusion $\partial_0W\subset W$.\end{thm}
+For a stable tangential structure $\Xi$ and a $\Xi$-structure $\ell$ on $\tau_W^s$, the homotopy fibre of the map is nilpotent and has finite homotopy groups.
+Moreover, this fibre is $p$-locally $(2p-4-k)$-connected for primes $p$, where $k$ is the relative handle dimension of the inclusion $\partial_0W\subset W$.\end{thm}

 \begin{rem} \cref{thm:rationalmodel} is inspired by a similar result of Berglund and Madsen \cite[Thm\,1.1]{BerglundMadsen}, which applies to a different class of triads, namely those satisfying $\partial_0W=\partial W\cong S^{d-1}$.
 Another point in which their result differs from ours is that it is purely rational, and does in fact not seem to admit a $p$-local refinement analogous to \cref{thm:rationalmodel}.
 This is because $p$-torsion occurs for primes $p$ that can be rather large with respect to the degree, originating from contributions of numerators of divided Bernoulli numbers to the homotopy groups of the homotopy fibre $\TOP/\oO$ of the canonical map $\BO\ra\BTOP$. \end{rem}